canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 # Mastering

-In this tutorial, we will deploy and run the SD-Core 5G core network following Control and User Plane Separation (CUPS) principles.
+In this tutorial, we will deploy and run the SD-Core 5G core network following Control Plane and User Plane Separation (CUPS).
+The User Plane will be deployed in DPDK mode.
 The radio and cell phone simulator will also be deployed on an isolated cluster.
 This tutorial uses [LXD](https://canonical.com/lxd) with Terraform to deploy the required infrastructure.